 The historic Curtiss-Wright Hangar, was the central location and "headquarters" of the original Airport.
 It was the first permanent structure at the Airport and is one of only a handful of such vintage hangars remaining in the Country.
 It is a tangible link with the American aviation pioneers Glenn Curtiss, and the Wright Brothers.
 The hangar was last used in the early 1980s and has been vacant since then.

 Various efforts have been made in the past to restore the hangar as was accomplished with Hangar One at Los Angeles International Airport (LAX).
 The hangar and the surrounding compound was sold to Hangar Owner, LLC on May 5, 2016 and, since then, has been undergoing an extensive restoration.
-The new tenant which occupies the restored hangar is the Hunter-Gatherer Brewery who will operate a microbrewery and host tastings and other events.
+The new tenant which occupies the restored hangar is the Hunter-Gatherer Brewery who will operate a microbrewery and host tasting and other events.

-The following documents were prepared to assist in the recently completed restoration:
+The following documents were prepared to assist with the restoration

 - A History, Architectural History, and Preservation Plan for Owens Field’s Historic Curtiss-Wright Hangar - Ms Jennifer Betsworth of the University of South Carolina’s Public History Program